Medical and General Suitability Standards

-Fishery Officers must be capable of prolonged periods of activity with no
+Fishery Officers must be capable of prolonged periods of activity with no significant outside resources.

-individuals in order to testify concerning a case and therefore must have good vision, colour vision and hearing.
+Fishery Officers must be able to observe at a distance and identify individuals in order to testify concerning a case and therefore must have good vision, colour vision and hearing.

 Vision and Hearing are also important from safety and security perspectives.

 Land-based Fishery Officers are tasked with monitoring and reporting on fishing activities using a variety of surveillance techniques, including aerial surveillance and on-site observation.

 Officers travel by and operate all-terrain vehicles, snowmobiles, motor vehicles and small boats.
 For many operations, walking significant distances (up to one (1) mile) over rough terrain is required.
 Direct observation is often conducted from cover in rough terrain over prolonged periods and at all hours of the day and night.
 These employees wear soft body armour (weighing some 7-10 lbs.) and carry 12-14 lbs. of equipment.
 Additional dry clothes may be carried on some operations.
 Employees may be exposed to harsh weather conditions for many hours.

 Their duties require good vision in a variety of lighting conditions; night vision apparatus may be used.
 Good peripheral vision is required for safety and operational reasons.
 These employees also require good hearing which include directional sense.

 Suspects often flee and the Fishery Officer pursue them on foot, restraining and subduing them, potentially with the use of pepper spray and small arms.